 reasons:

-* For a YANG-Push collector => we never know in advance which or
+* For a YANG-Push receiver => we never know in advance which or

-from whom the telemetry content will be received.
+from which YANG-Push publisher the subscriber YANG content will be received from.

-* Querying all the YANG modules is time consuming => we lose the
+* Querying all the YANG modules is time consuming and overhead considering that only a subset of YANG nodes of management server are subscribed.

-real-time.

 This section introduces two use cases that reflect the motivation for